somaij/portfolio-2021/content/work/islamic-forum-of-canada.md

       <img class="centered-image height-400" src="/assets/ifc-masthead.png"/>

-      In a short amount of time, you're able to figure out who the website is for, what it is about, and the main objectives.
+      In a short amount of time, the visitor is able to figure out who the website is for, what it is about, and it's main objectives.

       The masthead always displays the current prayer times.
 This is achieved by using Advanced Custom Fields, and filling in a large repeater.
+The logic to detect what prayer period should be displayed is by checking when the "start" date is, and comparing that to the current date.

       ### School